“Should I Take My Mother to Therapy ?” Here’s What Can Happen & What You Can Learn

 (Just a reminder- I’m a therapist and believe in therapy’s effectiveness.)

-Keep the following in mind when you are wondering, “Should I take my mother to therapy?”.
+Keep the following in mind when you are wondering, “will going to therapy with my mom help?”.

 Here is my personal observation-